richardadonnell/github-export-import-stars/README.md

 3. Click "Generate new token" and select "Generate new token (classic)".
 4. Give your token a descriptive name (e.g., `Star Import/Export`).
 5. For the required permissions, select the following scopes:
-   - `public_repo`: This allows the script to read public repositories and manage your stars.
+   - `public_repo`: Allows the script to read public repositories and manage your stars.
-   - `read:user`: This allows the script to read user profile data.
+   - `read:user`: Allows the script to read user profile data.
 6. Click "Generate token" at the bottom of the page.
 7. Copy the generated token immediately and store it securely.
 You won't be able to see it again!